a man pushing a blue ball uphill

 Often referred to in the past as Halfway Houses, many recovering addicts use this type of treatment after graduating from medical detox or inpatient care.

 Suppose a person is committed to recovery but not ready to return to their original living arrangement.
-In that case, sober living is an essential option to consider.
+In that case, sober living can be a good option to consider.

 Sober living requires residents to remain sober and submit to regular drug testing but usually offers more freedom than most inpatient programs.

-Again, the price range is significant; you could expect anywhere from $100 to $2500 monthly, depending on location and service.
-Although, the majority will fall between $500 to $800 per month.
+Again, the price range can be significant.
+Depending on location and services, you could expect to pay anywhere from $300 to $2500 monthly, although the majority will fall between $500 and $1,000 per month.

 Narcotics Anonymous

-In 1947, Narcotics Anonymous sprouted from the Alcohol Anonymous movement in the early 1940s.
-You can find Narcotics Anonymous organizations almost anywhere.
-Globally they hold over twenty thousand meetings a week in over sixty countries.
+In 1947, Narcotics Anonymous sprouted from the Alcoholics Anonymous movement in the early 1940s.
+Today, you can find Narcotics Anonymous organizations almost anywhere.
+Globally, they hold over twenty thousand weekly meetings in over sixty countries.

 A pamphlet called “The White Booklet” describes Narcotics Anonymous as “a nonprofit community for whom drugs have become a major problem.”